Tashreeq Morris

-Tashreeq Morris (born 13 May 1994) is a South African soccer player who plays for Sekhukhune United as a forward.
+Tashreeq Morris (born 13 May 1994) is a South African footballer who plays as a Forward for Kaizer Chiefs.

 Club career

 Morris joined the Ajax Cape Town youth academy from amateur club Juventus FC.
 He represented the club in a number of youth tournaments and was part of the winning squads for the Metropolitan Under-19 Premier Cup and the Copa Amsterdam.
 In July 2013, Morris was promoted to train with the first-team during preparation for the 2013–14 season.
 He made his league debut as a substitute against Kaizer Chiefs on 5 November 2013 and scored the winning goal in 1–0 victory.

+He was released by Sekhukhune United in the summer of 2024.

+Kaizer Chiefs

+On 3 February 2025, Morris made his debut for Kaizer Chiefs after 3 days he signed for Kaizer Chiefs against AmaZulu.